Diamond Head lookout: The ultimate Waikiki and Honolulu panorama

 Shaped by time and elements

 Over centuries, wind, rain, and vegetation have shaped the crater’s edges, softening its contours while preserving its dramatic profile.
-Today, Diamond Head Lookout is both a natural and cultural landmark, giving hikers and sightseers a chance to experience Hawaii’s volcanic history firsthand from one of the island’s most iconic viewpoints.
+Today, Diamond Head lookout is both a natural and cultural landmark, giving hikers and sightseers a chance to experience Hawaii’s volcanic history firsthand from one of the island’s most iconic viewpoints.

 Know before you go